jloutsch/linux/docs/_posts/2019-07-23-mount-linux-nfs-export-from-windows-client.md

 firewall-cmd --reload
 ```

-### Exports
+#### Exports
 ```
 # /etc/exports
+# the all_squash here is important as it maps each user to the NFS anonymous user
-/export_test *(rw)
+/export_test *(rw,all_squash)
 ```
 ```
+mkdir -p /export_test
+chown -R nfsnobody:nfsnobody /export_test
 systemctl restart nfs
 ```

-## Client
+### Client
 You should now be able to create a successful mount from a Windows client (After you've enabled the
 ["Services For NFS" Feature](https://mapr.com/docs/60/AdministratorGuide/MountingNFSonWindowsClient.html))
 ```
 mount -o anon \\your-server\export z:
 ```

-## WARNING
+### WARNING
 All we have done is allow the client to successfully establish a connection to the server.
-There is no identity
-mapping, or security configurations being performed here.
-Once you can mount the export, then you should focous on locking it down.
+We have also configured
+the share to be publicily writeable, and each user is squashed to the nfsnobody user.
+There is no security here.
+The goal
+was to just establish a working communication between the Windows NFS client, and the Linux NFS server.